-Removing teeth from your mouth is considered one of the commonest procedures carried out in dental practice.
-Having to pull your adult tooth out is a standard dental procedure yet it might seem intimidating for you and your dentist will only perform it when it is necessary.
+emoving teeth from your mouth is considered one of the commonest procedures carried out in the dental practice.
+Having to pull your adult tooth out is a standard dental procedure yet it might seem intimidating for you and your dentist will only perform it when it absolutely necessary.

 Why Would You Need to Pull Your Tooth Out?